Sanborn Air Compressor Oil – Choosing Oil, How Much Oil To Use & Changing Oil

 Sanborn Compressor Oils Available on Amazon

-Sanborn manufacturing was acquired by Coleman Powermate, Inc and so there are a couple Powermate compressor oils readily available on Amazon that will suit your Sanborn compressor.
-The first is a synthetic blend non-detergent oil, which a user has left a review saying that they’ve used it in their Sanborn compressor and it works!
+Sanborn Manufacturing was acquired by Coleman Powermate, Inc. and so there are a couple of Powermate compressor oils readily available on Amazon that will suit your Sanborn compressor.
+The first is a synthetic blend of non-detergent oil, for which a user has left a review saying that they’ve used it in their Sanborn compressor and it works!

-The second is an Amazon choice for Sanborn compressor oil and is an all weather non-detergent blend which boasts fantastic reviews!
+The second is an Amazon choice for Sanborn compressor oil and is an all-weather non-detergent blend that boasts fantastic reviews!

 Alternative Compressor Oils Available on Amazon

-The second is the Mobil 100870, boasting similar benefits as the previous oil but potential to work with reciprocating, rotary screw and rotary vane compressors.
+The second is the Mobil 100870, boasting similar benefits as the previous oil but the potential to work with reciprocating, rotary screws, and rotary vane compressors.

 How Much Sanborn Oil to Use in a Sanborn Compressor?